coffee-dan/blog/_posts/2023-12-01-go-debugging.md

 favicon: 🤖
 ---

-Description of options for debugging standalone go program (not a webserver).
+Description of options for debugging standalone go program (not a web server).

 ## VSCode In-IDE Debugger